Oil rises on economic optimism, Iran concerns

 | NEW YORK

-NEW YORK Oil prices rose on Tuesday as optimism about the U.S. economic growth, anxiety about Iran's nuclear program dispute with the West and unrest in Nigeria overrode caution over concerns about Europe's economy.
+NEW YORK Oil prices rose on Tuesday as optimism about the U.S. economic growth and anxiety about Iran's nuclear program dispute with the West and unrest in Nigeria provided a boost for crude despite continuing concerns about Europe's economy.

 "Favorable U.S. economic guidance has taken center stage of late in the process of temporarily pushing euro zone debt issues to the backburner," Jim Ritterbusch, president at Ritterbusch & Associates, said in a note.